TritonDataCenter/sdc-papi/docs/index.md

 values in production.

-Be careful when setting IGNORE_CPU_CAP to true; it should only be set on fresh installs of SDC, or if none of packages existing before it was set have any VMs (and also will have no VMs) in the DC.
-Mixing zones made with cpu_caps, and zones made without cpu_caps, in the same DC will confuse SDC's allocator.
+Be careful when setting IGNORE_CPU_CAP to true; it should only be set on fresh installs of SDC, or elsewhere where you can ensure that VMs provisioned without cpu_cap will not be mixed with VMs having cpu_cap on the same CN.
+Mixing VMs made with cpu_caps, and VMs made without cpu_caps, on the same CN will confuse SDC's allocator.
+This is because it treats CNs hosting VMs with no cpu_cap as having no available CPU for packages that *do* have a cpu_cap.

 ### Example